 How Do I Become A Certified Ethical Hacker?

-Once you complete this Ethical Hacking course (and any other applicable ethical hacking training courses), you may consider moving ahead and obtaining a certification that validates your knowledge and skills.
+Once you complete this Ethical Hacking course (and any other applicable ethical hacking training courses), you may consider moving ahead and obtaining a certified ethical hacking certification that validates your knowledge and skills.

 The first step toward ethical hacking certification may be some advanced study on penetration testing and ethical hacking strategies, depending on your experience, skills level, and overall knowledge.
 You can obtain resources to help you prepare for certification.
-When you are ready, you may opt to take the exam for the Certified Ethical Hacker (CEH) certification, by the EC-Council, which is the most sought-after and recognizable certification available in this field.
-Alternatively you could pursue your OSCP, OSWE, OSED, or eCPPT certifications, as well.
+When you are ready, you may opt to take the exam for the Certified Ethical Hacker (CEH) certification by the EC-Council, which is the most sought-after and recognizable certification available in this field.

 Do I Have to Have Certifications to Get An Ethical Hacking Job?